Towards Carbon neutrality

 Climate change is a profound, systemic challenge—not in the future, but right here, right now.
-Danone is meeting this challenge head on by committing to be carbon neutral by 2050 and co-creating carbon positive solutions.
+Danone is meeting this challenge head on by aligning to Science-Based Targets and committing to zero net carbon emissions by 2050.

 Carbon neutral by 2050